 • Some checks will be made with the council about the space.

-• The Every One Every Day team supports you talking about your ideas to your neighbourhoods, helping to arrange a design session using some of the items on the next page.
+• The Every One Every Day team supports you and helps you to arrange a design session to talk about your ideas to your neighbourhoods.

 • Once an outline design has been put together the Every One Every Day team will help share these ideas with the wider group of residents to ensure that everyone is happy, and to gather further support for keeping your space tidy and clean.